-Program Description Home Energy Improvement Program Provides customers with financial incentives to install or take action around making their homes or HVAC equipment more energy efficient.
-Rebates range from \$100 - \$400.
+Program Description Residential Smart \$aver® Energy Efficiency This program offers measures to reduce energy consumption in the home.
+Incentives are available for HVAC, attic insulation and sealing, duct sealing, variable speed pool pumps, and heat pump water heaters.
+Rebates range from \$100 - \$425.
 Residential New Construction Company provides financial incentives to builders to build new homes to a high efficiency standard.
-Incentives range from \$725 - \$9,000.
-Neighborhood Energy Saver Program (Low-Income) Program uses neighborhood engagements to educate low-income customers and directly install low-cost measures such as efficient lighting in homes in a targeted neighborhood.
-Appliance Recycling Program Incentive for the collection and recycle of refrigerators and/or standalone freezers, which permanently removes the units from service.
-This program has been suspended.
-Duke Energy is working on collecting appliances that were not collected before program suspension.
-In December 2017 a letter was sent to the PSC requesting program closure.
+Neighborhood Energy Saver Program (Low-Income) Program uses neighborhood engagements to educate low-income customers and directly install low-cost measures such as efficient lighting, refrigeration, and HVAC in homes in a targeted neighborhood.
 My Home Energy Report A periodic report is sent to customers to engage them around their energy usage by providing them with a comparison to similar customers and with actionable energy-saving tips.
-Multi-Family Energy Efficiency Program Targeted at getting energy- and water-efficient measures including lighting, water heating, and weather stripping installed in multi-family dwellings.
-The property assessment and installation of the products is FREE.
-Energy Efficiency Education Engages school children with a live in-school theatrical presentation regarding energy efficiency and allows children to receive a home energy efficiency kit featuring weather stripping and LED bulbs.
-Residential Energy Assessments Provides customers with a FREE energy audit of their home and an energy efficiency starter kit including LED bulbs, a shower head, and more.
-Save Energy and Water Kit Financial incentives for customers to install energy-efficient measures related to hot water heating, such as faucet aerators and low-flow shower heads.
+Multi-Family Energy Efficiency Program Targeted at getting lighting- and water-efficient measures installed in multi-family dwellings.
+Energy Efficiency Education Engages school children with a live in-school theatrical presentation regarding energy efficiency and allows children the opportunity to receive a home energy efficiency kit.
+Residential Energy Assessments Provides customers with a FREE energy assessment of their home and an energy efficiency starter kit including LED bulbs, a low-flow shower head, and more.
+Save Energy and Water Kit Customers receive a free kit that includes water efficiency measures for those with electric water heaters.
+Measures include bath aerators, shower heads, kitchen aerators, and pipe insulation tape.
 EnergyWise® Home Program Program provides customers with a financial incentive to allow Duke Energy Progress to cycle their air conditioner during peak events.
 Participants receive a \$25 annual credit on their energy bill.
 Online Resources Online tools and tips including energy calculators.
 Time-of-Use Rate Under this rate participants pay a higher rate during times of the day when demand for electricity is higher, and a lower rate during times when demand is lower.